kbario/TeamGener8tor/README.md

 ## Tests
     git clone https://github.com/kbario/TeamGener8tor
     node index.js

+This project also contains Jest tests and the passing status of these test can be found at the top of this README.

 ## Questions
 If you have any questions, feel free to contact me through my [GitHub](https://github.com/kbario/) or [Email me](mailto:kylebario1@gmail.com).